notslang/jade-book/views/_ch7.md

 ##A Note About Variable Scope

-As we proved in the last section, when Jade is simply `include`ed all the top-level variables from the file that we inserted are avaliable in the scope that the include statment was placed in.
-However, blocks do not behave this way - they have incapsulation.
+As we proved in the last section, when Jade is simply `include`ed all the top-level variables from the file that we inserted are available in the scope that the include statement was placed in.
+However, blocks do not behave this way - they have encapsulation.

 For example: